AlchlcDvl/TownOfUsReworked/README.md

 ## Crewmate
 ### **Alignment: Crew (Utility)**

-Just a plain Crewmate with no abilities and only spawns if all the other roles are taken or set to spawn in Custom mode.
+Just a plain Crew with no abilities and only spawns if all the other roles are taken or set to spawn in Custom mode.

 ### Game Options